City Food – Milk Shakes, Around Town

 [Text and photos by Mayank Austen Soofi]

-They are right, partly.
+They are right, up to a point.

-The badaam milk at the Saini Sweets pavement stall adjacent to Golcha Cinema in Daryaganj is also deeply satisfying.
+The badaam milk at the long-time Saini Sweets pavement stall adjacent to Golcha Cinema in Daryaganj is also deeply satisfying.